 to connect to the Festival server.
 On both CentOS and Ubuntu, the file

-.
+is located in /usr/share/festival/.
 Open the file and

-place the following text just above the last line, (provide 'festival)
+place the following text just above the last line, (provide 'festival):

 (define (tts_textasterisk string mode) "(tts_textasterisk STRING MODE) Apply tts to STRING.
 This function is specifically designed for use in server mode so a single function call may synthesize the string.
 This function name may be added to the server safe functions." (let ((wholeutt (utt.synth (eval (list 'Utterance 'Text string))))) (utt.wave.resample wholeutt 8000) (utt.wave.rescale wholeutt 5) (utt.send.wave.client wholeutt)))